cultuurnet/stoplight-docs-uitdatabank/docs/errors.md

 To check if an existing organizer already exists for a specific URL, use the `GET /organizers` endpoint with the `website` query parameter.

-This error can also be returned for other resources with an `url` property in the future.
+This error type may also be used by other resources in the future if necessary.